 - Use of an epidural for pain management during delivery

 - Use of forceps or vacuum tools to assist in the delivery

 One out of every ten children delivered with the assistance of forceps or vacuum devices will develop cephalohematoma.

 Cephalohematoma Signs and Complications

 When cephalohematoma is present, ruptured blood vessels beneath the scalp leak, and the blood begins to pool right underneath the scalp.
 This pool of blood creates a soft, raised area on the baby’s head.
 Eventually, this raised area will harden.
 This lump of blood typically appears on the back of the child’s head and may resemble a bruise.

 This bump may grow larger at first, but it will often resolve and disappear over days or weeks.
 The bump may crater in the center, leaving a ring-shaped indentation on your child’s head.

-While cephalohematoma may go away without further medical treatment and without causing lasting harm to your child, there are some possible complications.
+While cephalohematoma may go away without further medical treatment and without causing a child injury, there are some possible complications.